jefflund/dot/README.md

 Reminders on how to do a few things because I have a terrible memory.

-# Generate new ssh keys for Github
+# generate new ssh keys for github

 * ssh-keygen -t ed25519 -C "jefflund@gmail.com"
 * eval "$(ssh-agent -s)"